Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Rob and Rich Negotiate the Uphill Lane on day eight of the Camino InglésRob and Rich Negotiate the Uphill Lane

 We walked along this lane for about 2/3 kilometer, turning right onto pavement at the end of the lane.
-In only a few more meters, the Camino turns left towards Vila Fernández, shown below.
+After only a few more meters, the Camino turns left towards Vila Fernández, shown below.
 We caught up to and followed two peregrinos at the turn, with a farmer busy plowing his spring fields.

 Farmer Plowing as Two Peregrinos Walk By on day eight of the Camino InglésFarmer Plowing as Two Peregrinos Walk By